 Behavioral Health Degrees by Degree Program Level

 Behavioral health is a broad social service field that presents many career opportunities to specialized therapists, counselors, and health aides.
 Depending on which occupation students wish to pursue, they must have an associate's, bachelor's, or master's degree in behavioral health or a related field.
-Associate's degrees generally prepare graduates for careers as aides or assistants, while a bachelor's degree opens the door to entry-level positions such as in social work.
+Associate's degrees generally prepare graduates for careers as aides or assistants, while a bachelor's degree opens the door to entry-level positions, like those of case workers.
 More advanced positions in health education or health services management may call for a master's degree.

 Associate of Applied Science in Behavioral Health Sciences